gpb5030/CNN_for_Coop/CNNreadme.txt

 This program implements two different CNN models on the MNIST and CIFAR10 datasets.
 The program is implemented on pytorch.
 The CNN models achieves above 99% accuracy on MNIST and ~65% on CIFAR10 respectively.
+Each time the program is run it trains the models and tests the models for accuracy every two epochs and at the end.

+Usage: To use this program takes no arguments.
+The program will prompt you the use on if you want to train the MNIST model or the CIFAR10 model.
+Then it will prompt you on how many epochs you want to train the model for.

 MINST CNN: The MINST dataset contains images that are 28x28 pixels.The first convolution layer uses a 3x3 kernel with 10 out channels.
 Then a 2x2 max